Sayan690/Oneliner/README.md

 python3 oneliner.py -l
 It lists the types of payloads and encoders availiable currently.

+You will require some requirements for the script.
+Just give executive permissions and execute the requirements script.
+And it will download and fulfill all the requirements.

 Hope it will help you.
 If anyone has any idea about improving it, please contact me at instagram.
 My insta handle - sayanray385.